The following In-house Advisor practice note provides comprehensive and up to date legal information covering:

 It is good practice to hold full team meetings monthly, with the dates fixed in advance.
 This does not preclude more frequent or ad hoc meetings amongst team members dealing with issues which they need to discuss.
 The key thing about team meetings is that, bar a genuine corporate crisis, they should be set in stone.
 So, whatever you agree to in terms of frequency should be something which you know you can all stick to.
 There is nothing more demoralising for the team than having team meetings cancelled at short notice.

-Facilities and budgets permitting consider holding the meeting at a time when consumption of food and drink is welcome,
+Facilities and budgets permitting consider holding the meeting at a time when consumption of food and drink is welcome, but try to avoid the chaos and distraction of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.